researchsecurity/cyb.ersecurity.com/README.md

 ## 🚀 Introduction

-**Welcome to the "I can't believe he's gone" Malware Analysis project!** This repository offers a comprehensive analysis, essential tools, and detailed reports on a specific malware campaign.
+**Welcome to the Malware Analysis project!** This repository offers a comprehensive analysis, essential tools, and detailed reports on a specific malware campaign.
 Our objective is to shed light on the campaign's methodologies, tactics, and impact, alongside providing effective tools for detection and prevention.
-The "I Can't Believe He's Gone" malware is a skeleton frame of malvertising, which has a very large and ephemeral footprint.
+The malware is a skeleton frame of malvertising, which has a very large and ephemeral footprint.